The Complete Guide to Gas Tungsten Arc Welding

 This shielding gas will protect the weld against contamination and corrosion.
 Shielding gas must be fed at a rate that lies between 10 and 25 cubic feet per hour.

-The gas cup inner diameter must be 3 times the tungsten electrode diameter for an adequate supply of shielding gas.
+The gas cup inner diameter must be 3 times the tungsten electrode diameter for an adequate shielding gas supply.

 The tungsten extension should not exceed the inner diameter of the gas cup.
 Tungsten extension is the length of the electrode that protrudes from the torch.
 Arc length is the distance of the electrode tip from the workpiece.